cdapio/cdap-operator/README.md

    kubectl apply -f config/samples/cdap_v1alpha1_cdapmaster.yaml
    ```

-### Build Controller Docker Image and Deploy in Kubernetes
+### Build Controller Docker Image and Deploy in Kubernetes Manually

 You can also build a docker image containing the CDAP controller and deploy it to Kubernetes.